IceRaptor/BTDevNotes/Modeling.md

 * TODO

 Inside the UnityEditor, create a new GameObject in the hierarchy window.
 It's name must start with `chrprfweap` (case matters!) and reflect the location, type, and hardpoint type.
 For a left-torso laser hardpoint, we'd use `chrprfweap_cuYOURMECH_lefttorso_laser_eh1`.
 This GameObject's transform **MUST be zeroed** at all times, and you shouldn't change this.

 Inside this parent, create a new GameObject called 'body'.
+Below this create two child GameObjects named 'visuals' and 'fire'.
+Under 'fire' create an empty GameObject called 'fire1'.
+This should give you a structure like:

+* `chrprfweap_cuYOURMECH_lefttorso_laser_eh` / body / visuals
+* `chrprfweap_cuYOURMECH_lefttorso_laser_eh` / body / fire / fire1

-You'll use this object to make all your transformations of the position, scale, or rotation.
-Next, drag your mesh under 'body' to create a new child GameObject.
+Drag your mesh under 'body' to create a new child GameObject.
 Add the SkinnedMeshRenderer component to the child, but DO NOT associate it with a root bone.

-To adjust the position of the mesh, you will adjust the transform on the `body` element.
-It's not special, and you can technically go without it and adjust the transform on the GO with the SkinnedMeshRenderer.
-I prefer to keep them separate though.
+To adjust the position of the weapon mesh, you will ONLY adjust the transform on the 'body' GO.
+It's not special, and you can technically go without it and adjust the transform on the GO via the SkinnedMeshRenderer transform values.
+I prefer to keep all transform changes on 'body' because these will propagate through to the 'fire' children as well.
+We'll talk about those in a bit.

-Now we'll create the GameObject you'll use to position the weapon.
 Copy your chrprfweap GO into the location that will mount the weapon.
 Here's the breakdown of locations by bind-bone:

 * `j_Root/j_Pelvis/j_Pitch/j_Spine/j_Spine1/j_Spine2/j_COCKPIT` - used for left, right, centre torso and head weapons
 * `j_Root/j_Pelvis/j_Pitch/j_Spine/j_Spine1/j_Spine2/j_LClavicle/j_LUpperArm/j_LForearm` - used for arm weapons
 * `j_Root/j_Pelvis/j_LHip/j_LThigh/j_LCalf/`- used for leg weapons

 **DO NOT** use the `_cu` GameObjects that you created for your parts as the parents for your weapons.
-Your weapons are always lashed up to the parent skeleton, not your derived parts.
+Your weapons are always lashed up to the **parent** skeleton, not your derived parts.

-Once you have the new chrprfweap, align the weapon using the `body` transform.
+Once you have the new chrprfweap under the appropriate attach point, align the weapon to the mesh using the `body` transform.
 For arm weapons you may find the donor model as the forearms rotated at random degrees.
 Do you best to align them now, but it's trivial to correct the alignment with BTDebug later.
 Once the `body` transform for a weapon what you want it to be, copy the transform component (click the cog icon, then choose Copy Component).
 Then go back to the original `chrprfweap_cuYOURMECH_lefttorso_laser_eh1` at the top level, and copy those values onto it's `body` element (click the cog icon, then Paste Component Values).

+__Step 6a: Emitter Game Objects__

+The 'fireX' Game Objects allow you to specify the emitter point for weapon projectiles.
+This is where the beam will start for lasers, the bullet will start for autocannons, etc. You typically want one per barrel or slot on the weapon.
+An SRM6 with 6 barrels would have 'fire1', 'fire2', 'fire3', 'fire4', 'fire5', 'fire6' below 'fire'.
+A MLAS with 1 barrel would have a single 'fire1' defined.

+It's worth noting it's completely up to you how many emitter points there are.
+My understanding is that multi-shot weapons will iterate through defined emitter points, and cycle back to the first emitter point when they run out of emitters.
+If you wanted to model a LRM20 with 5 barrels, you would have 'fire1', 'fire2', 'fire3', 'fire4', 'fire5' GOs.
+You'd get 4 missiles out of each barrel, following the sequence fire1, fire2, fire3, fire4, fire5, fire1, fire2, ...

+If you don't specify a fire GO, the emission will be from the chrprfweap_ transform.

+__Step 6b: Bundling Prefabs with Asset Bundle__

 If you have done this correctly, the transform on `chrprfweap_cuYOURMECH_lefttorso_laser_eh1` should be 0,0,0 for position and rotation, and scale of 1.
 The `body` child has the same values on the top-level and your embedded chrprfweap GOs.
 Now, copy your top-level chrprfweap prefab into the project window, under the path assets/character/mech/prefabs/.
+You have to do this one at a time, and it's extremely annoying.

 I prefer to use a directory to hold all my assets for a model, so my path for the Rifleman3 was assets/character/mech/prefabs/rifleman3.
 You just need to remember this later when the hardpoints are being defined.

 Next, associate the chrprfweap prefab with the parent model's assetbundle.
 Click the prefab and in the bottom right window, choose the mech's assetbundle.
 For my rifleman3, this meant `chrprfweap_curifleman3_leftarm_ac2_bh1` was embedded in AssetBundle `chrprfmech_curifleman3base-001`.
-Now, build your assetbundle and wait for Unit to do it's thing.
+Now, build your assetbundle and wait for Unity to do it's thing.

-** Hardpoints and Prefab Loading**
+__Step 6c: Hardpoints and Prefab Loading__

 Go into the CAB-CU `mod.json` and add import statements for your weapon prefabs.
 Under your assetbundle, you'll need to add one line for each chrprfweap that you have built into the assetbundle, like so: